 Skip to main content

-• On AWS, this is a CloudFormation stack.
+• On AWS, the native format is a CloudFormation stack.

 What does a Stack create?